BlueBrain/HighFive/.github/ISSUE_TEMPLATE/build_failure.md

 from there you can work upwards by adding complexity until you reproduce the issue.

-Once you have a reproducer, please paste the exact `cmake` command used to configure the build and include the output.
+Once you have a reproducer, please paste it and the exact `cmake` command used to configure the build and include the output.
 For the compilation phase please ensure that the actual compiler invocation is visible, e.g.,
 ```